Skip to content

 If you are making lots of these, you will definitely find my tip for the fastest way to make bias tape really useful.
 Check it out

-Place one piece of fabric on your workspace, its right side facing up.
+Place one piece of fabric on your workspace, right side facing up.
 Then set the rubber piece on top, facing its wrong side towards the fabric, and align the edges.

-Fold the fabric strip loop in half and put it on the corner so that the folded end faces the inside of the sheet.
+Fold the fabric strip loop in half and put it on the corner so that the folded end faces towards the center.
+Set the main fabric piece on top of everything, right side down.
+Pin or clip in place.

 STEP 4: Start stitching